 The great thing about these WP subscriptions plugins is that you can drop in an email subscribers shortcode into your posts, so that the widget or popup you are creating is visible as your user is reading (and is most engaged) with the content on your website.

-3. Use Drip emails to nurture your WordPress email list
+3. Use Drip emails to nurture your list

-You need a robust email campaign management tool to manage your email subscription.
+You need a robust email campaign management tool to manage your mailing list.
 While there are several choices, we prefer Drip.
-Coming from Leadpages, this intuitive marketing platform offers some unique features to boost your email subscriptions.
+Coming from Leadpages, this intuitive marketing platform offers some unique features to boost your subscriptions.

 Having lots of triggers and actions, Drip helps you to automate various processes like moving subscribers to another campaign, record conversations, add tags, send contacts to other connected apps, etc.

-You can send different types of emails by setting up campaigns, broadcasts, or event-based emails.
-The various targeting options of Drip will be helpful in detecting the right audience for your emails.
+You can send different types of messages by setting up campaigns, broadcasts, or event-based messages.
+The various targeting options of Drip will be helpful in detecting the right audience for your mailings.

 Unlike other lead management tools, Drip allows a simple but effective solution to find out your best leads.
 Thanks to the unique lead scoring algorithm, you can easily find out your most engaged subscribers and focus on turning them into customers.